 What is cutaneous leishmaniasis?

 Cutaneous (meaning ‘skin’) leishmaniasis is a chronic infection caused by a microscopic parasite, Leishmania.
-It causes ulcers or scabs which occur more frequently on exposed body parts such as the wrists, the ankles and lower legs, and the face
+It causes ulcers or scabs which often show on exposed body parts such as the wrists, the ankles and lower legs, and the face.

 How is it caught?